Agentscreator/ivory/docs/ENVIRONMENT.md

 # Environment Configuration Guide

-This guide explains all environment variables used in the Ivory application.
+This guide explains all environment variables used in the Ivory's Choice application.

 ## Quick Start